charlottedaumal/social-ants/README.md

 ## License

 This project is for educational purposes.
-Content © Charlotte Daumal & Clémence Kiehl.
+Content © Charlotte Daumal & Clemence Kiehl.
 Academic use only.